kslg/dev-worthy/README.md

 Taking all of the above into account we decided……

-- __Home Page:__ When users first navigate to the site they are taken to the index.html page, this provides…..
+- __Home Page:__ When users first navigate to the site they are taken to the index.html page, this provides users with an inspiring quote.
+Users can choose to add their quote to favourites or view a different quote.

+- __Favourites Page:__ Users can view their favourite quotes and remove them.

+- __Credits Page:__ Users can view information about the April 2025 hackathon team 4!

 <sup><sub>[*Back to top*](#devworthy)</sup></sub>